Capstone-Template-orginisation/website-template/src/content/docs/capstonetraining/Trello/1-Intro-to-trello.md

 ## Conclusion

-In summary, understanding these three features of a Trello Board are essential for effective project management.
-Trello is a great tool to use to manage Information Technology projects.
-Trello is a versatile tool for managing projects, tasks, and teams.
+In summary, Trello is a versatile tool for managing projects, tasks, and teams.
 Whether you're planning a complex project or tracking your daily to-dos, Trello can help you visualize your progress and achieve your goals.

-Check out this excellent overview of Trello Video for more information: (https://www.youtube.com/watch?v=l3F3l3psqXY).
+Understanding the lists, boards and cards is important so ensure you spend some time famliarising yourself.
+Also check out this excellent overview of Trello Video for more information: (https://www.youtube.com/watch?v=l3F3l3psqXY).

 ## References